Skip to content

 Rocky integrates AI as a development accelerator, not a runtime dependency.
 The rocky-ai crate provides generation, explanation, synchronization, and test generation – all gated by the compiler as a safety net.
 Nothing an LLM produces reaches the warehouse without passing type checking and contract validation first.

-Rocky’s AI features operate at three levels of increasing sophistication:
+Rocky’s AI features operate at three levels:

 Given a natural language intent, Rocky generates a model (in Rocky DSL or SQL):